wlads/reefpoints/source/posts/2014-05-08-building-an-ember-app-with-rails-part-2.md

 ![Screen 1](http://i.imgur.com/bufKV2c.png)

-This is a typical [Qunit](http://qunitjs.com/) test suite with some simple tests already in our app.
-What you'll notice in the lower right-hand corder is a blank white box.
+This is a typical [Qunit](http://qunitjs.com/) test suite with some [JSHint](http://www.jshint.com/) tests already in our app.
+What you'll notice in the lower right-hand corner is a blank white box.
 This box is where our integration tests will execute.
 This is an IFRAME so we can see our applications interacted with in real-time (albeit very fast real-time).